ApentengJoseph/DogApp/README.md

 This project made full utilized the dog.ceo api (https://dog.ceo/dog-api/documentation/).

 The application home-page provides a random dog photo gallery and a button for the user to select specific categories to view images related to the selection on a new page.
-The user can click on any image on the home-page to view that particular image.
+The user can click on any image to view that particular image.

 On navavigation to any breed/sub-breed category will display the name of that particular breed/sub-breed and related images.
 It also has a back button to route the user back to the home-page component.

+This app levarages components reusability and modularity.

 Implementing automated test is one of the things I'll love to add the app subsequently.
 ## How to Install amd Run the Project